-- 72. It is anticipated the Plan will be confirmed by the Bankruptcy Court within forty (40) days, assuming the following events take place: - A. The Plan is duly accepted by creditors; and - B. The Bankruptcy Court finds that the Plan is feasible and in the best state of creditors; and - C. The Court finds that the Plan is fair and equitable and does not discriminate unfairly; and - D. The Debtor has made arrangement with the professionals for the payment of professional fees.
+- 71. It is anticipated the Plan will be confirmed by the Bankruptcy Court within forty (40) days, assuming the following events take place: - A. The Plan is duly accepted by creditors; and - B. The Bankruptcy Court finds that the Plan is feasible and in the best state of creditors; and - C. The Court finds that the Plan is fair and equitable and does not discriminate unfairly; and - D. The Debtor has made arrangement with the professionals for the payment of professional fees in the amounts set forth in this Disclosure Statement.